eskederks/eMAGMA-tutorial/eMAGMA Tutorial PART_2.md

     --set-annot network_files/Brain_Amygdala_entrez_gtex_v7_normalised.txt col=2,1
     --out Amygdala_emagma

-The log file [Amygdala_emagma.log] shows that 24 gene-set (modules) were read from the input file, of these, 23 gene-sets containing genes defined in genotype data (containing a total of 1188 unique genes).
+The log file [Amygdala_emagma.log] shows that 24 gene-set (modules) were read from the input file, of these, 23 gene-sets contain genes defined in the genotype data (containing a total of 1188 unique genes).

 The results of the gene-set analysis are presented in the gsa.out file [Amygdala_emagma.gsa.out ].
-In this file we can observer that the smallest P-value=0.03703 is for the module white, formed by 16 genes.
-Below is an example of how  file looks.
+This file shows that the smallest P-value=0.03703 is for the module: white, formed by 16 genes.
+Below is an example of how the file looks.

     # MEAN_SAMPLE_SIZE = 64134
     # TOTAL_GENES = 1258